California Do Not Sell or Share

 - The California Consumer Privacy Act (CCPA) is in effect and gives California residents the right to opt out of the sale of their personal information, with the opt-out offered via a prominent "Do Not Sell My Personal Information" link on the "selling" party's homepage.

 - The California Privacy Rights Act (CPRA) goes into effect on January 1st, 2023, and amends the CCPA with expanded requirements.
 This opt-out will be expanded to "Do Not Sell or Share My Personal Information".
+The amended regulations also provide new guidelines for how opt outs should be collected and enforced.

 - … includes sharing data with most ad networks (such as Google, Facebook, LinkedIn, Pinterest, Snap, TikTok, etc.) for the purpose of targeted advertising, or "cross-context behavioral advertising."
-It was once murky whether this was the case under CCPA, but under the CPRA, it's crystal clear.
-Other states such as Virginia, Colorado, and Utah followed suit with the same opt-out requirements surrounding targeted advertising.

 - … excludes sharing data with a "service provider", which only processes your data according to your instructions (such as Stripe handling your payments or Zendesk handling your support tickets).
 A "service provider" cannot use the personal data you share with them to refine their profile about the user (as is typical with ad networks).